Skip to contents

 Import files from other grid programs

 To import from other grid programs works the same as importing a .txt file.
-Either you specify the file name if it resides in the current R working directory, you supply the whole file path if it is not in the current directory or you do not supply any argumnets and and interactive file selection dialog window will open.
+Either you specify the file name if it resides in the current R working directory, you supply the whole file path if it is not in the current directory.

 Gridcor